 Privately owned specialty coffee shops are ubiquitous and their number is constantly growing.

 Coffee shops can be very profitable, recession proof businesses.
-A well-run business focuses on its local target market, satisfies the tastes and offers the unique atmosphere to develop a loyal customer following.
+Above all, a well-run business focuses on its local target market, satisfies the tastes and offers the unique atmosphere to develop a loyal customer following.

 Successful franchises have come forward by capitalizing on the “affordable luxury” appeal of specialty coffee drinks and the ambiance that draws the customers in.